duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 ### Forming your Idea

+If you've never created an Instant Answer before, please start by working on a [pre-approved Instant Answer idea.](https://duck.co/ideas/status/3?table_lnKRpLENwO2NUmZUyukQpw_sort=votes)

-Think of the searches you do most often:
+If you've already built an Instant Answer (the quick-start goodie doesn't count), think of the searches you do most often:

 - What has always frustrated you about the results?
 - What do you wish "just worked?"